-‘The Voice’ Shocker: Kelly Clarkson Joins As Judge – Declines American Idol Offer
+‘The Voice’ Shocker: Kelly Clarkson Joins As Judge, Declines ‘American Idol’ Offer

 Kelly Clarkson Turns Her Back On American Idol

-There have been rumors aplenty that Kelly Clarkson would be a judge on the new American Idol reboot coming soon to ABC, the Idol winner is a lock for The Voice Season 14 for Spring 2018.
+There have been rumors aplenty that Kelly Clarkson would be a judge on the new American Idol reboot coming soon to ABC, but it turns out the Idol winner is joining The Voice Season 14 for Spring 2018 instead.
 Despite winning American Idol back in Season 1, easily beating runner-up Justin Guarini, it seems Kelly decided not to gamble on the rumored offer to be part of the American Idol reboot and instead went with The Voice which continues to soar in ratings.

 Kelly will sit in a big red chair on The Voice next year alongside the ever-present Adam Levine and Blake Shelton, but the fourth judge remains a mystery as of now.
 The Voice has always offered a diverse array of coaches from different genres, ages, and backgrounds.
 With Kelly coming out of a similar reality show herself and launching into a stellar pop career, she’ll be a natural mentor for contestants.